Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Simulation study

 \subsection{Trajectory simulation}

 To simulate sample paths, we use the EM discretization with a step size of $h^\textrm{sim} = 0.0001$, which is small enough for the EM discretization to perform well.
-Then, we sub-sample the trajectory to get a larger time step $h$ and decrease discretization errors.
+Then, we sub-sample the trajectory to get a larger time step $h$, decreasing discretization errors.
 We perform $M = 1000$ Monte Carlo repetitions.